ResearchLuxembourg/restimator/README.md

 ## How to run the pipeline

+The pipeline can be run using any of the following `make` commands:

 | Command       | Purpose                                               |
 |---------------|-------------------------------------------------------|
 | make build    | build the pipeline                                    |